GLOBAL MARKETS-Inflation woes hobble US stocks, dollar cling to lows | Headlines

 GLOBAL MARKETS-Inflation woes hobble US stocks, dollar cling to lows

-U.S. stocks tumbled on Tuesday as speculation that rising inflation pressure could prompt interest rate hikes sooner rather than later dragged on shares and hobbled the dollar, which struggled at a 2-1/2-month low.
+U.S. stocks fell on Tuesday as speculation that rising inflation pressure could prompt interest rate hikes sooner rather than later dragged on shares and hobbled the dollar, which struggled at a 2-1/2-month low.

+Investors said the snap back in shares suggested that inflation concerns were not quite so entrenched yet, and that the sheer volume of money that is sloshing around in financial markets meant some individuals are always looking to invest their cash on pull-backs right now.
+"Welcome to a lot of money," said Paul Nolte, a portfolio manager at Kingsview Investment Management, which oversees $2 billion.
+"The worry is maybe inflation is something more than transitory, but it looks like this is a mood swing for now rather than a longer-term concern."

-"Commodities and inflation risks remained a key focus for investors amid mixed and choppy price action across global markets," said Chris Collins, an economist at Morgan Stanley.
-Bets that inflation could accelerate in coming months burst into the fore on Monday when U.S. five-year breakevens - a measure of inflation expectations - jumped a decade-high 2.717%.
+The Nasdaq Composite was down 0.4% by noon, the Dow Jones Industrial Average had lost 1.5% and the S&P 500 was down 1%.
+Bets that inflation could accelerate in the coming months burst to the fore on Monday when U.S. five-year breakevens - a measure of inflation expectations - jumped a decade-high 2.717%.

+All eyes are now on the next U.S. consumer price index report to be released by the U.S. Labor Department on Wednesday.
+Until then, some investors appeared to be buying on dips.
+The dollar, which slipped to a new 10-week low earlier on Tuesday on concerns that mounting price pressures could erode its value, had clawed back some losses by midday.

-Concerns about mounting price pressures have weighed on the dollar as investors bet it could erode the currency's value.
-The dollar index, which measures the greenback against six major currencies, slipped 0.12% to 90.123, after touching a low of 89.979.
-In keeping with market worries about a pick-up in inflation, the yield on benchmark 10-year Treasuries edged up to 1.6288%.
+The dollar index, which measures the greenback against six major currencies, was down 0.19% at 90.063, after touching a low of 89.979.
+Gold also recouped earlier declines, as a softer dollar offset losses generated by rising U.S. Treasury yields.
+Spot gold was little changed at $1,833.66 per ounce, after dropping as much as 1% earlier.

-Oil prices gave up early gains as concerns that rising COVID-19 cases in Asia will dampen demand outweighed expectations that a major U.S. fuel pipeline could restart swiftly.
-U.S. crude dipped 0.43% to $64.66 a barrel.
-Brent crude fell 0.35% to $68.10 per barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)